 When it comes to mapping out Asian trip itineraries, Taipei tends to fly under the radar.
 But hidden underneath a deceivingly industrial and mute facade is a vibrant metropolis where the synergy between food, people, and architecture has created a colorful cultural landscape.
 Taipei is a city of superlatives, boasting the world’s highest Starbucks and mailbox.
 It’s a place where food hawkers reign supreme, with legions of loyal subjects coming out in droves for a nightly spectacle of pop-up markets; where “hot spring hotels” help beat the winter blues; and where nursing a good read at a 24-hour bookstore is just as good as nursing a pint at a Taiwanese re chao 熱炒 beer house.
-Taipei is arguably the most underrated destination in Asia and has unseated Seoul as my favorite city in the world.
+Taipei is an underrated destination in Asia and rivals Seoul as my favorite city in the world.
 Learn more about how I fell in love in this City Guide Taipei.
 Also, special thanks to my cousin Zayra and my friends Cait and Trang for their travel tips!

 - Travel up the world’s second fastest elevator to the Observation Deck of TAIPEI 101 located on the 89th floor of the building; at around 5 p.m. on the eastern side of the indoor observatory, you can see the inverted image of the Chinese pagoda-inspired superstructure leaning on Elephant Mountain.

 - Pay your respects to Former President Chiang Kai Shek at the CHIANG KAI SHEK MEMORIAL HALL; the two sets of stairs leading to the great hall are comprised of 89 steps in commemoration of President Chiang’s age when he passed away.